Ford Thunderbird (eighth generation): Chassis

-The eighth-generation Ford Thunderbird is a long-wheelbase variant of the rear-wheel drive Ford Fox platform; stretched to 108.4 inches, it shares its chassis with the Mercury Cougar XR7 (1980–1982), and the Lincoln Continental (1982–1987) and the Continental/Lincoln Mark VII (1984–1992).
+The eighth-generation Ford Thunderbird is a long-wheelbase variant of the rear-wheel drive Ford Fox platform; stretched to 108.4 inches, it shares its chassis with the Mercury Cougar XR7 (1980–1982), the Lincoln Continental (1982–1987) and the Continental / Lincoln Mark VII (1984–1992).
 The adoption of the Fox architecture marked the return to unibody construction for the Thunderbird (not used since 1966).

 Shared with the Fairmont and Mustang, the Thunderbird had MacPherson strut front suspension and a four-link live rear axle with coil springs on all four wheels; both front and rear axles were equipped with stabilizer bars.
 As an option, the Thunderbird was offered with heavy-duty "handling" suspension, a limited-slip rear-axle, and aluminum wheels equipped with Michelin TRX tires.
 For the first time, the Thunderbird was equipped with rack and pinion steering.
 As with the Fairmont/Granada, the Thunderbird was equipped with front disc brakes and rear drum brakes.